DNason1999/DS-Unit-3-Sprint-1-Software-Engineering/sprint-challenge/challenge.md

 Answer both of these questions (baseline ~5 sentences) here in text.

+### Q1:
+An important part of performing code reviews for others is to pay attention to their particular use of different functions and their methods of problem solving.
+They may be using a method that is inefficient or hard to follow, and allows for oneself to share different ideas for solving that problem which could be more efficient and easier to read.
+For others performing review on my own code, I find it helpful if they ask questions on parts they don't understand or where it is hard to follow, as if I can explain it to them, it could help me realize my error or to help them understand a new way of coding.

+### Q2:
+Containers are useful to maintain a DRY, Don't Repeat Yourself, coding enviornment.
+This increases efficiency as we aren't copy/pasting code which can take some time, and if any improvments are made to the containers, the positive effect is automatically applied to any project using that container, allowing constant use of the most up-to-date and efficient packages.

 ### Part 8 - Turn it in!

 Provide all the files you wrote (`acme.py`, `acme_report.py`, and